The Internet and technology are increasingly integral in our lives.

 Concierges are no longer only found in the foyer of 5-star hotels, or provided solely by luxury property investment funds, but also on screens.

-Apps and sites like Pana, along with in-house instant-messaging and email services provided by travel agents mean that no matter where you are, getting advice on how to make your stay unforgettable is never difficult.
+Apps and sites, along with in-house instant-messaging and email services provided by travel agents mean that no matter where you are, getting advice on how to make your stay unforgettable is never difficult.

 The Whole World- Under One Roof